SEND

-The College provides a friendly and inclusive learning environment for all students, including those with special educational needs and/or disabilities.
-Care is taken to ensure a positive and flexible approach to supporting students where this is needed.
+The school provides a friendly and inclusive learning environment for all students, including those with special educational needs and/or disabilities.
+Care is taken to ensure a positive and considerate approach to supporting students where this is needed.
 Where a student has an Education and Health Care Plan (EHCP), applications are made through East Sussex County Council who then consult the school.
-Other students with special educational needs will follow the usual enrolment process.
+The same applies to children who would be looking to join our Specialist Facility.

 High quality teaching is supported by a comprehensive process of information gathering and sharing.
-All teachers have access to detailed knowledge about a student’s needs as well as a range of classroom-based strategies needed to support learning.
-The College liaises with professionals, previous schools, parents and students themselves to ensure we identify the best ways of reducing any barriers to learning and progress.
+All teachers have access to detailed knowledge about a student's needs as well as classroom based strategies needed to support learning.
+The College will liaise with professionals, previous schools, parents and students themselves to ensure we identify the best ways of reducing any barriers to progress.

 Our aims